haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oJWv0eCkdLA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Assuming all works properly and `flush complete` shown in the command line, remove the converter from the PC, remove the wires from the device, and return the device cover.
+Assuming all worked properly and `flush complete` displayed on the command line, remove the converter from the PC, remove the wires from the device, and return the device cover.

-The flashing finished!
+The flashing is finished!

 ## Setting the device

-Make sure that all wires removed, and the cover in his place, then connect device to power.
+Make sure that all wires removed, and the cover is in his place, then connect device to the power.

 Wait a few seconds and then should be a new network named `sonoff-xxxx` in the WiFi list on PC or smartphone.